N3trunneR404/byteflow-compiler/README.md

   <img src="https://img.shields.io/badge/license-MIT-orange.svg">
 </div>

-ByteFlow Compiler is a robust compiler implementation for the ByteFlow programming language, developed as part of a Compiler Design course assignment.
-It features a complete compilation pipeline including lexical analysis, parsing, optimization, and code generation.
+ByteFlow Compiler is a robust and innovative compiler implementation for the ByteFlow programming language, developed as part of a Compiler Design course assignment.
+Unlike traditional compilers that use standard intermediate representations (IR) like Three-Address Code (TAC) or LLVM IR, ByteFlow takes a unique approach by leveraging Turing Machine concepts, inspired by the Brainfuck language, to process and execute code.
+We designed both the source language and the execution model from scratch, ensuring full control over the compilation pipeline, including lexical analysis, parsing, optimization, and code generation.
+Instead of generating traditional machine code or assembly, our compiler produces target code that runs on a custom execution model, managing memory as an infinite tape with pointer-based operations.
+This project not only explores compiler design principles but also challenges conventional paradigms by redefining how code transformation and execution can be approached.

 ## 🚀 Features